 How to write Korean letters – Vowels

 Unlike consonants, vowels are primarily made up of lines.
-The correct stroke order for each Korean vowel is illustrated below.
+The correct stroke order for each Korean vowel is illustrated below, both for simple vowels and compound vowels.

 First, draw a vertical line, top to bottom.
 Then, find the middle of the line and draw a small horizontal line onto the right side.